hraban/cl-nix-lite/README.md

 </summary>

 Nix, at its core, is a *programming language* that lets you implement every step of a build system: from fetching the source, to building it, to installing it on your system.
 There is a huge central repository of many such packages across many programming languages, and their compilers, and tools, etc, all implemented in Nix: that’s “nixpkgs”.
-It contains e.g. GCC, which lets you build other apps, but it also contains useful functions like `lib.fetchFromGitHub`.
+It contains e.g. GCC, which lets you build other apps, but it also contains useful functions like `fetchFromGitHub`.

 People have taken this (too) far.
 They’ve built an entire Operating System in Nix.
 It’s NixOS.
 It started out as an experiment but it’s here to stay.
 However it is completely unrelated from this entire project: whether you use Nix on your Mac, Windows, existing Linux computer, or NixOS: this project just helps you build Common Lisp projects.
 And their dependencies.